cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 * *Only `SELECT` the columns you need.*
     Columnar storage allows you to ignore the columns you don't need, and avoid the cost of reading it in. `SELECT *` can get expensive!
-* *If the table has a natural ordering, consider setting a partitioning or clustering key.*
+* *If the table has a natural ordering, consider setting a clustering key.*
     For example, if the data in the table consists of events with an associated timestamp, you might want to cluster according to that timestamp.
     Then events with similar times would be stored near each other in the same or adjacent partitions, and queries selecting for a particular date range would have to scan fewer partitions.
-* *If the table has a partitioning or clustering key already set, try to filter based on that in your queries.*
+* *If the table has a clustering key already set, try to filter based on that in your queries.*
     This can greatly reduce the amount of data you need to scan.
 The queries based on these filters should be as simple as you can manage, complex predicates on clustered columns can make it difficult for query optimizers to prune partitions.